apache/incubator-kie-tools/packages/kie-editors-standalone/README.md

 - `undo(): void`: Undo the last change in the Editor.
 This will also fire the subscribed callbacks of content changes.
 - `redo(): void`: Redo the last undone change in the Editor.
 This will also fire the subscribed callbacks of content changes.
 - `close(): void`: Closes the Editor.
-- `getElementPosition(selector: string): Promise<Rect>`: Provides an alternative for extending the standard query selector when the element lives inside a canvas or even a video component.
-The `selector` parameter must follow the format of "\<PROVIDER\>:::\<SELECT\>“, e.g. “Canvas:::MySquare” or “Video:::PresenterHand”.
-Returns a `Rect` representing the element position.
 - `envelopeApi: MessageBusClientApi<KogitoEditorEnvelopeApi>`: Advanced Editor API.
 See more details in [MessageBusClientApi](https://github.com/kiegroup/kie-tools/blob/main/packages/envelope-bus/src/api/index.ts#L43-L56) and [KogitoEditorEnvelopeApi](https://github.com/kiegroup/kie-tools/blob/main/packages/editor/src/api/KogitoEditorEnvelopeApi.ts#L34-L41).
 - `canvas`: Canvas API that exposes methods to manipulate the canvas.
   - `getNodeIds(): Promise<string[]>`: Returns a Promise containing the ID attributes of all nodes displayed in editors canvas.